2/03/2012: Malev Ceases Operations after 66 years

-DALLAS – Today in Aviation, Malév Hungarian Airlines (MA) ceased operations in 2012 after 66 years of service.
+DALLAS — Today, in 2012, Malév Hungarian Airlines (MA) ceased operations after 66 years of service.
 The collapse followed several years of financial issues that had led to numerous state aid injections.
 The European Commission subsequently investigated these and ordered the airline to pay back any state aid received between 2007 and 2010.

 The airline can trace its history back to 1946 when the national carrier Maszovlet was established following the end of World War II.
 It replaced three smaller Hungarian airlines forced to suspend operations during hostilities.